PZL.43: Design and development

 The differences between the two types derived chiefly from use of the heavier and longer (two rows of seven cylinders) Gnome-Rhône engine.
 To maintain the centre of gravity the fuselage was lengthened by adding one central section which moved the bombardier's gondola rearwards.
 The new engine improved performance considerably, for example increasing maximum speed from 319 km/h to 365 km/h.
 In addition, armament was increased with two forward firing wz.
 36 machine guns mounted in offset fairings to clear the radial engine.
 Up to 700 kg of bombs could be carried under the wings, like the PZL.23.
 A common option was 24 x 12.5 kg bombs (300 kg in total).
-A camera was fitted.
+A camera was fitted for reconnaissance.

 No prototype preceded the production series of 12 aircraft completed in 1937.
-These were designated PZL.43 and powered by Gnome-Rhône 14Kirs motors of 900 to 930 hp (671 to 694 kW).
+These were designated PZL.43 and powered by Gnome-Rhône 14Kirs engines of 900 to 930 hp (671 to 694 kW).

 In March 1938, Bulgaria ordered a further 42 aircraft powered by the new Gnome-Rhône 14N-01 engine, an improved 14K design that delivered 950 to 1,020 hp (708 to 761 kW).
 These were designated PZL.43A.
 Production started in 1939, but only 36 were completed and delivered to Bulgaria before the German Invasion of Poland in September 1939.

-Sometimes the aircraft is called the "PZL P.43", but despite an abbreviation P.43 painted on the tail fin, the letter "P" was generally reserved for fighters of Pulawski's design (like the PZL P.11).
+Sometimes the aircraft is called the "PZL P.43", but despite an abbreviation P.43 painted on the tail fin, the letter "P" was used mainly for fighter designs (like the PZL P.11).
 In some older sources the PZL.43 is referred to as the PZL.43A, and the PZL.43A as the PZL.43B.
 These latter designations are incorrect.